gabadigital/sharedhousing.github.io/content/faqpages/accreditation.md

 ---
+title: "MINIMUM INVESTMENT?"
-title: "WHAT IS THE MINIMUM INVESTMENT?" headless : true
+headless : true
-name: " "
+name: "invest"
 images: "faq.jpg"
 ---
 $100,000 is the minimum to invest in Fund I.